ethereum/execution-apis/docs/making-changes.md

 Once a formal proposal has been created, formal support of clients can be acquired.
 This has historically been done via the AllCoreDevs call.
-It is recommended to post a request on the ACD agenda (usually in [ethereum/pm][pm]) to discuss the proposal, at which point formal support can be ascertained.
+It is recommended to post a request on the AllCoreDevs agenda (usually in [ethereum/pm][pm]) to discuss the proposal, at which point formal support can be ascertained.

 Often times, support will be conditional certain changes.
 This means that proposals will cycle between formal proposal work and earning support from